n8-c-reason/com1001-2024/README.md

 # COM1001 – Introduction to Software Engineering <br /> Spring Semester 2024

 Welcome!
-This repository code examples, practical sheets, and slides to support the Spring Semester of the COM1001 module "Introduction to Software Engineering" at the University of Sheffield.
+This repository contains information, code examples, practical sheets, and slides to support the Spring Semester of the COM1001 module "Introduction to Software Engineering" at the University of Sheffield.

 Jump to:
 * [1.
 Primary Teaching Staff](#1-primary-teaching-staff)